Tolay Lake Regional Park Master Plan

 The Sonoma County Agricultural Preservation & Open Space District provided more than half of the $18 million needed for the acquisition of Tolay Lake.
 These funds are from the ¼ cent sales tax approved by voters in 1990.
 The remaining $6.8 million for the purchase included grants from the Department of Fish and Game, Wildlife Conservation Board, State Coastal Conservancy, Land and Water Conservation Fund, National Oceanic and Atmospheric Administration, State Proposition 12 Funds, and private foundations, businesses, and individual donors.

 Public Input Obtained to Date

-Between October 2012 and February 2014, the Tolay Lake Regional Park Master Plan project team conducted a variety of public engagement activities designed to solicit stakeholder and community input regarding desired future activities in the park.
-Surveys about the Master Plan were distributed during the Fall Festival in 2012, and an online survey was posted on the Regional Park’s website in October 2012.
+Between October 2012 and February 2014, the Tolay Lake Regional Park Master Plan project team conducted a variety of public engagement activities to solicit stakeholder and community input on desired future activities in the park.
+Surveys about the Master Plan were distributed during the Fall Festival in 2012, and an online survey was posted on Regional Park's website in October 2012.

-On June 15, 2013 and January 16, 2014 community workshops were held on the master planning process.
-Over 50 stakeholders and members of the public were in attendance at each of the workshops.
-The majority were Sonoma County residents, although there were also a number of attendees from the greater Bay Area.
+Community workshops were held on the master planning process on June 15, 2013, January 16, 2014 and April 22, 2015.
+Over 50 stakeholders and members of the public attended each of the workshops.
+The majority were Sonoma County residents, although a number of attendees were from the greater Bay Area.
 A variety of stakeholder groups were represented, including residents, local land owners, the Federated Indians of Graton Rancheria (FIGR), various public agencies, and representatives of specific user groups.